 JSTRA is engaged in strategic R&D activities to enhance the international competitiveness and technology base of the Japanese shipbuilding and shipping industries, and to respond to technical issues being faced by these industries, including logistical efficiency, safety assurance and environmental conservation issues.

-JSTRA is conducting basic feasibility studies for the development of basic technologies towards the creation of “digital twin” models of ship hull structures.
-Using high-precision simulation methods, these models recreate the structural behavior of actual ships throughout their lifecycle—from design to construction and operation—in a computer-driven virtual environment.
+JSTRA is conducting feasibility studies for the development of basic technologies towards the realization of the “digital twin” models for ship hull structures.
+Using highly accurate simulation methods, these models reproduce the structural behavior of actual ships throughout their lifecycle—at various stages from design to construction and operation—in a computer-driven virtual environment.

-In addition to the above, JSTRA is also engaged in promoting studies and research projects for ship technology and marine development, based on needs in industry segments.
+In addition to the efforts introduced on the left, JSTRA is also engaged in promoting studies and research projects for ship technology and marine development, based on needs in industry segments.

 JSTRA conducts studies and research using the following approaches as a means of emergent and/or cutting-edge research to explore and discover new possibilities for future R&D projects.

-“Shipyard Visualization System”. was developed from FY2015 to FY2016, with the aim of accelerating the sophistication of production management in the Japanese shipbuilding industry through the use of ICT.
-JSTRA has completed R&D efforts to enhance the functionality and improve the analytical precision and convenience of this system in FY2017 and then from September 2017, JSTRA has announced trial use of this system as a cloud service of the internet.
+The“Shipyard Visualization System” was developed from FY2015 to FY2016, with the aim of accelerating the sophistication of production management in the Japanese shipbuilding industry through the use of ICT.
+JSTRA announced trial use of the system as a cloud service of Internet from September 2017.